CANADIAN CERTIFIED

 Steps to achieve the CCFPS Certification

-Candidates are able to register for the CCFPS certification by providing proof of employment of a minimum of 3 years (6,720 working hours) of food production supervisory experience.
+Candidates can either register or be assigned by an approved Organizational Administrator for the CCFPS certification by providing proof of employment of a minimum of 3 years (6,720 working hours) of food production supervisory experience.

-Candidates are also expected to be able to prepare the following documentation for the proof of experience as part of their registration process:
+Candidates are also expected to be able to prepare the following documentation for the proof of experience as part of their registration process once a seat is assigned.

 • CV/ resume